calaldees/teachingWorkshops/teacherTraining/README.md

 We are aiming for
 * Autonomous learners
-* Confident in there abilities
+* Confident in their abilities
 * Responsible citizens